Infinite chains in the tree of numerical semigroups: Fixing the multiplicity

-In order to know at which levels of the tree of numerical semigroups the descendants of the semigroups $S_n$ and $V_n$ have two children in infinite chains, let us define in the next two lemmas some numerical semigroups using the notation that we explained initially.
+In order to know at which levels of the tree of numerical semigroups the descendants of the semigroups $J_n$ and $L_n$ has two children in infinite chains, let us define in the next two lemmas some numerical semigroups.

-\begin{lemma} For every integer $t$ with $1\leq t \leq n+1$, the set with
+\begin{lemma} For every integer $t$ with $1\leq t \leq n$, the set with